SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

       id: character_limit
   - comments: To confirm word limit (and possibly add a suggestion ie. Education)
-    description: If answered 'Yes' to employed in home country field, state the sector [eg. education] of their last employment.
+    description: If answered 'Yes' to employed in home country field, state the sector of their last employment.
 Max word count 10 words.
 To be collected once and submitted within 3 months of enrolment.
+For some providers this may be a categorical data field - please confirm with your nominated data lead.
     dimensions: null
     foreign_keys: null
     id: occupation_sector